Segerstrom High School: Students

 The class of 2008 was the first to graduate from Segerstrom.

-Segerstrom graduates 43% of its students compared to other schools in the District which consistently graduate a much smaller percentage of their students.
-Further, over 39% of Segerstrom students either enroll in community college or go on to pursue a degree from a four-year institution.
+Segerstrom graduates 43% of its students compared to other schools in the district which consistently graduate a much smaller percentage of their students.
+Furthermore, over 39% of Segerstrom students either enroll in community college or pursue a degree from a four-year institution.

-There are currently 2,513 students attending Segerstrom.
+As of the 2023–2024 school year, there were 2,499 students attending Segerstrom.

 Buildings

 The school is divided into five buildings.
 Building A houses the main office, library, gym, and the English Department.
 Building B houses a 430-seat Performing Arts Center as well as the band, choir, and drama classrooms.
-Building C is labeled "Humanities" and houses the World Languages, Social Sciences, and partially the V.A.P.A.
-Departments respectively.
-Building D is the Science building and Building E homes the Mathematics Department.
+Building C is labeled "Humanities" and houses the World Languages, Social Sciences, some of the Visual and Performing Arts (VAPA) Department, and the ASB office respectively.
+Building D houses the Science department and some music classrooms and Building E houses the Mathematics Department.

-Segerstrom also features a full-sized football stadium with an all-weather running track surrounding the field.
+Segerstrom also features a full-sized football stadium with an all-weather running track surrounding the field (Jaguar Stadium).
 It was the first football field to be constructed on any high school in the Santa Ana Unified School District's schools.
-Before its construction, that district maintained a contract with the City Santa Ana's Parks and Recreation department to use the citywide stadium (Eddie West Field).
-Segerstrom's stadium now serves to host many of the high school's weekly football games during the season.
+Before its construction, that district maintained a contract with the City Santa Ana's Parks and Recreation Department to use the citywide stadium (Eddie West Field).
+Jaguar Stadium now serves to host many of Segerstrom's weekly football games during the season.